miohtama/opsec/source/web/index.rst

 A framework preventing cross-site scripting attacks
 ==============================================================

-**The software is written in a manner that there is no possibility of cross-site scripting attack?**
+**The software is written in a manner that there is no possibility of cross-site scripting attack?** Yes / No

 Cross-site scripting attack is a way to perform actions on the behalf of the user when the user views or clicks a compromised payload.
 The attack target can be the site visitor or the site administrator.
 The usual cross-site scripting attack is posting text or file attachment which payload is not well-escaped HTML.
 This attack can be avoided by using a proper software development framework which always escapes variables in output and not relying the developers to manually escape variables in page templates, JavaScript or HTML JSON embeds.